Join Sophie-stication Nation

 It makes no sense!

 I can recall when I dated someone who was Muslim.
 He was a nice person, but I knew it would not work.
-We both wanted something that was completely different from a marriage if were were to make it that far.
+We both wanted something that was completely different.
 His expectation for his future wife was for his wife to be in full Muslim dress, to cover her head, and to stop eating pork.
 You know how much I like doing things with my hair, so covering it public was not something I was willing to do.
-I think he felt he could change me, but once we went on a date and ordered bacon and ate it right in front of his face, I think he got the picture.
+I think he felt he could change me, but once we went on a date and I ordered bacon and ate it right in front of his face, I think he got the picture.
 I was not willing to give up pork.
 Nor was I willing to go to the Mosque, give up Christmas, fast for Ramadan, or pray toward Mecca four times a day.
 That was not who I was, nor is it someone that I wanted to become.
-His best bet would be to find someone that would be open and willing to do those things with him.
+But all jokes aside, I am a Christian.
+It is the core of who I am.
+And if he could not get that part of me, then really he could not get me.
+His best bet is to find someone that would be open and willing to do those things with him.
 I was not, therefore I was not meant to be his wife.

 Being unequally yoked is NOT:

 - He must have less than 1% of body fat on his body because you have less than 1% on your body.

 - He must talk to his mother everyday because you do.

 - He must he fluent in 5 other languages because you are.

 Let’s not get crazy.
 You are still two different people and you are going to be different.
 You need to realize that everyone have imperfections and they are not going to be your clone.
 Focus on the things that matter.
 A way to re frame the above statements to something that is realistic consist of: